JelleZijlstra/JelleZijlstra.github.io/index.md

 - [Why can't we ...?](./why-cant-we), problems with some commonly suggested usability improvements for Python typing
 - [Negation types](./negation-types), a discussion of negation types in Python
+- [Trouble with materialization](./materialization-trouble), on problems in the theoretical basis for the Python type system

 ## Talks